Search Result Set

 Tabbed Interface: The full list of records returned can be seen in a single list when the All tab is selected, while subsets of this list can be viewed by selecting the appropriate Content Categories tab.

-Record Counts: The counts represented on the tabs reflect the number of related records included in this Search Result Set (e.g., in the view below, 5700 records were retrieved by the search, of which 282 are Datasets).
+Record Counts: The counts represented on the tabs reflect the number of related records included in this Search Result Set (e.g., in the view above, 5700 records were retrieved by the search, of which 282 were Datasets).

 Search Tip